makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden leaned back and nodded where she could see, then leaned in again to touch his cheek to hers --- the closest she could stand to affection around her face.
 "Fine, love.
 I'm doing okay."

-Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a resigned "*fine*", that her husband was just tired, not tired of her.
+Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a grouchy "*fine*", that her husband was just tired, not tired of her.

 "I'd like to head out soon, is that alright?"